Alonso-del-Arte/chess/doc/Terminology.md

 * **Three-check** &mdash; A chess variant in which the first side to check the other thrice wins.
 However, checkmate still wins the game even if it's only the first or second check by that player.
+* **Three knights game** &mdash; An opening involving both of White's knights and one of Black's knights.
+May go on to be a four knights game.
 * **Touch-move rule** &mdash; The rule that a player must move a piece he touches, provided there is a legal move to be made with that piece.
 * **Trade** &mdash; When a player sacrifices a piece in order to capture one of